djorlando24/pyLabDataLogger/README.md

 ## TLDR

+**Version 1.2**

-*Dec-2021:* There is a new script `monitor_devices.py` which will live-graph the first channel of every device to the screen while also logging to HDF5.
+- There is a new script `monitor_devices.py` which will live-graph the first channel of every device to the screen while also logging to HDF5.
+- Improved handling of Arduino serial devices
+- Bug fixes for Omron K3HB series process meters
+- Added support for BK Precision 168xx power supplies

 **As of v1.1.3 Windows Subsystem for Linux 2 is confirmed supported**